NextGen-Engineers/arduino-smart-plant-watering-system/media/demo-links.md

 Note:

-01 - Introduction and presentation of the used materials.
+01 - Introduction and presentation of the materials used.

 02 - Demonstration of the working system.